Jim Gray (American politician)

 James P. Gray II (born August 18, 1953) is an American politician who is the Kentucky Secretary of Transportation in the administration of Governor Andy Beshear.
-He is the former mayor of Lexington, Kentucky (Lexington-Fayette Urban County Government) from 2011 to 2019.
-Gray served as the city's vice-mayor from 2006 to 2010 before being elected mayor in November 2010.
+He is the former two-term mayor of Lexington, Kentucky.
+Gray served as the city's vice mayor from 2006 to 2010 before being elected mayor in November 2010.
 Gray won re-election to another four-year term on November 4, 2014.
 In 2016, he ran for the United States Senate seat held by U.S. Senator Rand Paul.
-Gray won the May 17 Democratic primary with nearly 60% of the vote but lost the November 8 general election to Paul.
-Gray was Chairman and CEO of Gray Construction, an engineering, design, and construction company headquartered in Lexington.
+Gray won the May 17 Democratic primary with nearly 60% of the vote.
+Gray lost the November 8 general election to Paul.

+Prior to serving as mayor, Gray was Chairman and CEO of Gray Construction, an engineering, design, and construction company headquartered in Lexington.
 Once elected, he took an advisory role as Chair of the Board of Directors to focus on his role as mayor.

 Early life and education

 Gray was raised in Glasgow, Kentucky, the third oldest of Lois and James Norris Gray's six children.
 He started his college career at Emory University in Atlanta but returned home to help out with the family business when his father died in 1972.
-He then enrolled at Vanderbilt University, commuting between Glasgow and Nashville while earning a degree in history.
+He took classes briefly at Western Kentucky University before transferring to Vanderbilt University, commuting between Glasgow and Nashville while earning a degree in history.
 After graduating in 1975, he joined the family construction business full-time.

-In 1996, after more than 20 years in the construction industry, Gray accepted an offer to become a Loeb Fellow at Harvard University's Graduate School of Design.
+In 1996, after more than 20 years in the construction industry, Gray stepped away from the business for a year to study leadership and urban issues as a Loeb Fellow at Harvard University's Graduate School of Design.

-The Loeb Fellowship program is created for accomplished practitioners "to pause, study, and reflect at a great University [to] enable those who designed and built our cities to return with renewed insight and energy."
+The Loeb Fellowship program was created for accomplished practitioners "to pause, study, and reflect at a great University [to] enable those who designed and built our cities to return with renewed insight and energy."